rebeccatraceyt/bake-it-til-you-make-it/README.md

     - Create a user account.
     - See their user information, as applicable.
-    - Edit their user account.
+    - Update (Edit) their user account.
     - Delete their user account.

 - An easy-to-use dataset management system with **CRUD** conventions to:

     - Create recipes.
     - Read recipe dashboards.
-    - Edit their own recipe creations.
+    - Update (Edit) their own recipe creations.
     - Delete their own recipe creations.

 - An  intuitive and aesthetically pleasing interface.